Transport of organelles by elastically coupled motor proteins: A generic model for a cargo elastically coupled to N motor proteins

-{\it (i) Average cargo velocity}: For identical motors, since the hopping rates and stiffness of all the motors are equal, the mean separation between motor and the cargo is the same for all motors: $\overline{\Delta_i}\equiv \overline{\Delta}$.
-In this case, from Eq.\ref{8}, the cargo velocity is
+For identical motors, since the hopping rates and stiffness of all the motors are equal, the mean separation between motor and the cargo is the same for all motors: $\overline{\Delta}\equiv \overline{\Delta_n}$.
+Therefore, from eqs.\ref{c4e1}, \ref{c4e8} and \ref{c4e10}, the average cargo velocity is given by